-Preserving the could forest and rebuilding houses after the earthquake in Ecuador
+Preserving the cloud forest and the coastal environment in Ecuador

 The work in the reserve includes working with tools such as shovels and machetes, being in contact with the ground and plants.
 Volunteers should be ready to get dirty and accept manual tasks as they arise.